 Showa Day kicks off Golden Week on April 29 as the annual observation of Emperor Hirohito's birthday.
 Emperor Hirohito ruled Japan from Christmas Day in 1926 until his death from cancer on January 7, 1989.
-The word Showa can be translated as "enlightened peace," and Showa Day is recommended not necessarily as a day to glorify Emperor Hirohito but more as a day to reflect on and think about the turbulent 63 years of his era.
-Showa days is largely considered a day of rest and many office workers get a long weekend when the holiday falls on Friday or Monday.
+The word Showa can be translated to "enlightened peace," and Showa Day is recommended not necessarily as a day to glorify Emperor Hirohito but more as a day to reflect on and think about the turbulent 63 years of his era.
+Showa Day is largely considered a day of rest and many office workers get a long weekend when the holiday falls on Friday or Monday.

 Constitution Memorial Day

-The second holiday in Golden Week is Constitutional Memorial Day on May 3.
+The second holiday during Golden Week is Constitutional Memorial Day on May 3.
 As the name implies, it's a day set aside to reflect on the start of democracy in Japan when the newly approved constitution was declared in 1947.